K8sbykeshed/k8s-service-validator/README.md

 ## Problem

-The current upstream K8s sig-network tests are difficult to interpret in terms of failures, and schedule pods randomly to nodes, while fixing endpoints to the 1st node in a list.
+The upstream sig-network tests (curated by the kubernetes organization):
+- difficult to interpret in terms of failures
+- schedule pods randomly to nodes, while fixing endpoints to the 1st node in a list making them non-deterministic for failures
+- dont use positive and negative controls

 Although we cant deprecate these tests - b/c of their inertia, we need a better tool to diagnose Service / kube-proxy implementations across providers.
 Examples of such providers are: